 Closely related to pipefishes and seahorses, the ghost pipefish are a much more ornate group that often dazzles SCUBA divers in the Indo-Pacific.
 They are extremely well-camouflaged, and tend to feed on small crustaceans using ambush tactics.

 Sea Moths (Pegasidae)

 The Pegasidae are a group of small and interesting species inhabiting the Indo-Pacific.
 They have modified pelvic fins that resemble wings and allow them to ‘walk’ on the seabed.
 To feed they use their specialized mouths to suck out worms and other invertebrates from their burrows.

-This family consists of three species with trumpet-like mouths.
-Some of the largest species the SPS SG focuses on, these reef-dwelling creatures are distributed around the world in tropical and subtropical areas.
+This family consists of three species with trumpet-like mouths and are some of the largest species the SPS SG focus on.
+These reef-dwelling creatures are distributed around the world in tropical and subtropical areas.
 They feed on other fish, and try to blend in with schooling species or seagrasses in order to ambush prey.

 The snipefishes are an interesting group, consisting of about a dozen species that live in coastal or pelagic regions of tropical and temperate waters around the world.
 They feed on zooplankton and have the curious habit of swimming upright in the water column.

 This family is only slightly less lonely than the Aulorhynchidae, with two species.
 Little is known about them.
 They inhabit the northwestern Pacific and tend to feed on zooplankton.